 If you have ever trained with weights, you know what I mean.
 The only way you make progress is to build and tone your muscles with consistent effort.
 Just like you can’t go to the gym one day a week and expect to compete for Mr. America, you can’t sing or speak correctly once a week and expect to become Lucianno Pavarotti.
 You must be focused, disciplined, and work hard.

 I truly hope this information has been helpful.
 I hope that you will seek out a competent voice coach before you begin your journey to become a serious vocalist.
+I would highly recommend that you buy my ebook for only 9.95 at my website where I thoroughly explain how to use your voice properly.

 Best of luck to all!